By Javier Saucedo, emPower Central Coast Energy Coach

 Squeeze your way into a home’s attic or crawlspace and you’ll know why I often come out covered in a combination of spider webs, dirt, dust and more.
 As an emPower Energy coach, I spend plenty of time in these forgotten spaces, looking for the problems that make homeowners feel chilly during winter and uncomfortably hot during the summer.

 A common problem we see during these site visits occurs when heat from the sun concentrates in the attic and creates an oven effect.
+For some people, they might see this as an opportunity to create a toasty room in the house when they decide to convert the loft with the help of professionals similar to ConstructionHQ (read more) or someone similar but that isn’t the approach some people take.
 Attic top plate cracks and holes allow hot air to leak into your home’s walls, which are often poorly insulated.
 When this happens, it causes the indoor temperature to rise and will leave you reaching for the thermostat.
 You’d be surprised by what getting the attic properly air sealed and the recommended 12 inches (R-44) of insulation can do to improve in-home air quality and temperature.

 There are also many troubles that have left many of us with little more than sweaters and extra blankets to battle the cold while in our own homes.
 A crawlspace operates like an upside down attic and should also be properly air sealed and insulated.
 Gaping holes in the crawlspace — often around the plumbing — lead cold air straight into the house, causing your home to feel cold and drafty.
 The old-style wall heaters we turn to from time to time are also notoriously inefficient and prone to carbon monoxide leaks.